Book a flight

 This personal data is collected, depending on the case, on different legal bases (your consent, contractual necessity, compliance with a legal obligation and/or the legitimate interest of the Data Controller).

-or by mail (with a copy of your identity document in the event of the exercise of your rights) to the following address:
+– or by mail (with a copy of your identity card in case of exercising your rights) to the following address: SOCIETE CALEDONIENNE DE TRANSPORTS AÉRIENS – AIR CALEDONIE, BP 212, 98845 Nouméa Cedex – New Caledonia

 75334 Paris Cedex 07

-has.
-If the Passenger wishes to change all or part of the dates or times of his trip, he must first contact the Carrier.
-The fare will be recalculated according to the availability of the fare class on the new flight requested as well as the addition of any applicable penalties.
-The Passenger will then have the option of accepting the new price or maintaining the initial carriage as indicated on the Travel Memo.
+a.
+If the Passenger wishes to change all or part of the dates or times of his/her journey, he/she must first contact the Carrier.
+The fare will be recalculated according to the availability of the fare class on the new flight requested and the addition of any applicable penalties.
+The Passenger will then have the option to accept the new fare or to maintain the initial carriage as indicated on the Travel Memo.

 The identity of the Passenger or the destination of the trip can never be changed.

 b.
-Each Flight Segment of the Ticket will be valid for the fare class, on the date and for the flight corresponding to the confirmed booking.
-In the event of non-compliance with the conditions of the fare class, the Carrier may cancel the reservation or the Ticket or will be entitled to invoice an additional price.
+Each Flight Segment of the Ticket will be valid for the fare class, date and flight corresponding to the confirmed reservation.
+In case of non-compliance with the conditions of the fare class, Carrier may cancel the reservation or the Ticket or may charge an additional fare.

-has.
-Unless otherwise provided in this article, the Carrier shall be entitled to make the refund, on the basis of sufficient proof, either to the Passenger or to the payer of the Electronic Ticket.
+a.
+Except as otherwise provided in this article, the Carrier shall be entitled to make the refund, on the basis of sufficient proof to either the Passenger or the payer of the Electronic Ticket.

 b.
-A reimbursement made for the benefit of a person presenting himself as the person entitled to this reimbursement will be considered as discharge and will release the Carrier from all liability and from any subsequent claim.
+A refund made to a person claiming to be the person entitled to such refund shall be deemed to be a discharge and shall relieve the Carrier of any liability and of any subsequent claim.

 vs. If the Carrier establishes that the refund request results in whole or in part from negligence, omission or wrongful behavior on the part of the Passenger who is claiming the refund or of the person from whom these rights are borrowed, the Carrier will then be entirely or partially relieved of its liability towards the other party.

-b.2.1 For any segment not completed, the Passenger may request a refund, which will be for an amount equivalent to:
+b.2.1 For any unused segment, the Passenger may request a refund, which shall be in an amount equivalent to :

-(a) at the fare paid, less any service charges and penalties, if no part of the Ticket has been used, and according to the reimbursement conditions applied by the Carrier.
+(a) the fare paid, less any service charges and penalties, if no part of the Ticket has been used, and according to the refund conditions applied by the Carrier.

-(b) the difference between the fare paid and the fare applicable to the scheduled route for which the Ticket was used (subject to sequential use of coupons), less applicable service charges and any penalties.
+(b) the difference between the fare paid and the fare applicable to the scheduled trip for which the Ticket was used (subject to sequential use of coupons), less any applicable service charges and penalties.

-b.2.2 Government prescriptions or any other contractual document between the Carrier and the Passenger may exclude the possibilities of refunds referred to in 2.1 of this paragraph, in particular in the case of Tickets whose fares are subject to restrictions or marked “non-refundable”. .
+b.2.2 Governmental requirements or any other contractual document between the Carrier and the Passenger may exclude the possibilities of refunds referred to in 2.1 of this paragraph, in particular in the case of Tickets whose fares are subject to restrictions or marked “non-refundable”.

-The Carrier reserves the right to refuse reimbursement of a Ticket:
+Carrier reserves the right to refuse refund of a Ticket:

-(a) if requested after expiry of the validity date.
+(a) if requested after the expiration of the validity date.

 (b) in a different currency.